 Let us assume the following two personas are amongst the ones you created for your website:

-• Joe a 36-year-old college graduates who is an impulsive buyer always looking out for deals
+- Joe, a 36-year-old college graduates who is an impulsive buyer always looking out for deals

-• Shelley, a 44-year-old stay-at-home mom who is cautious about spending her money
+- Shelley, a 44-year-old stay-at-home mom who is cautious about spending her money

 Creating persuasive copy that appeals to both personas is challenging.
 It is also what makes the difference between a great copywriter and an average one.

 Persuasive copy helps potential customers understand their current state and encourages them to envision how your product and service will transform their state for better, gently guiding them through the conversion process.

 People rationalize buying decisions based on facts, but they make buying decisions based on feelings

 Persuasive copy appeals first to the visitors’ emotions.
-It creates a powerful imagery in the mind of the visitor about their state of being when they start using your product or service.
+It creates powerful imagery in the mind of the visitor about their state of being when they start using your product or service.
 In his book, Persuasive Online Copywriting,

 Joseph Sugarman proposed the following structure: